Hadi

 insulating layers.

-[0024] In another embodiment, a hydrophobic, volumetric absorbing
+[0024] In another embodiment, a hydrophobic, volumetric

-With this volumetric absorber structure, the threshold
+rate of boiling.
+With this volumetric absorber structure, the

-reduced drastically compared to previous structures.
-The mechanism
+phase-change is reduced drastically compared to previous

-of local phase-change may be extended to other micro- and
+structures.
+The mechanism of local phase-change may be extended

-nanoparticles (NPs) and other base fluids.
-Details of illustrative
+to other micro- and nanoparticles (NPs) and other base fluids.

-embodiments are discussed below.
-Although the discussion below
+Details of illustrative embodiments are discussed below.

-other liquids may also be used.
+heating and phase change of water, other liquids may also be

-[0025] FIG. 1 schematically shows a localized heating structure 10
+[0025] FIG. 1 schematically shows a localized heating structure

-according to embodiments of the present invention, and FIG. 2
+10 according to embodiments of the present invention, and FIG. 2

 shows an exemplary heating structure in a container with water.